cscart/docs/install/possible_issues/problem_with_images.rst

     The **666** permissions mean **read and write** permissions, for the **user**, **user group**, and **others**.
 The **777** permissions mean **read, write and execute** permissions for the **user**, **user group**, and **others**. :doc:`Learn more about permissions in CS-Cart documentation <../useful_info/permissions>`.

-If you do not have terminal access to your server, change file access permissions using an FTP client.
-Most FTP clients have the **Change permissions** or **Change mode** functions, that you can use to set the permissions described above.
+If you do not have terminal access to your server, change file access permissions with an FTP client.
+Most FTP clients have the **Change permissions** or **Change mode** functions that you can use to set the permissions described above.
 For more detailed instructions on how to set file permissions refer to your FTP client documentation.

 .. note::